What the view promised

 3. The Non-Existent Model Method

 The controller action called @record.transition_to_review!, which didn't exist.
-Unlike the silent failures above, this at least raised a NoMethodError.
+Like the policy failure, this raised a clear NoMethodError.

 4. The Silent Data Loss